RackHD/docs/docs/devguide/contributing.rst

 Travis CI runs the unit tests, and then does some potentially ancillary actions.
 The build specifics are detailed in the ``.travis.yml`` file within each repository.
-For finding out basic errors before creating a pull request, you can run unit test locally using scripts ``HWIMO-TEST`` within each repository.
+For finding out basic errors before creating a pull request, you can run unit test locally using ``npm test`` within each repository.

 **Jenkins**

-Jenkins uses the Github Pull Request Builder plugin to monitoring all pull requests to perform quality gate tests prior to merge.
+Jenkins uses the Github Pull Request Builder plugin to monitor all pull requests to perform quality gate tests prior to merge.
 The gates include running all the unit tests, running all dependent project unit tests with the code proposed from the pull request, running an integration "smoke test" to verify basic end to end functionality